 You don’t need to wait until you actually arrive home to start relaxing, because if you’re like me and it takes you an hour or more to get home then you should start to unwind as soon as you leave the office.

-Okay so this be may be easier said than done, because as I write this I’m one of the lucky few who are sitting down on an overcrowded and delayed train.
-If you are able sit down on the train or bus home then use this time to escape in a good a book.
+Okay, so this may be easier said than done because as I write this I’m one of the lucky few who are sitting down on an overcrowded and delayed train.
+If you are able to sit down on the train or bus home then use this time to escape in a good book.
 If you’re standing up on the train or driving home then listen to your favourite tunes, I’ve always found acoustic music relaxes me.
 Or mix things up and listen to a Podcast or a Ted Talk.
 Here are some of my favourite Ted Talks to encourage personal growth.

 You May Like